Theory of forms: Human perception

-In Cratylus, Plato writes:But if the very nature of knowledge changes, at the time when the change occurs there will be no knowledge, and, according to this view, there will be no one to know and nothing to be known: but if that which knows and that which is known exist ever, and the beautiful and the good and every other thing also exist, then I do not think that they can resemble a process of flux, as we were just now supposing.
+In Cratylus, Plato writes: (Note: Aristotle, in Metaphysics Α987a29–b14 and Μ1078b9–32, says that Plato devised the Forms to answer a weakness in the doctrine of Heraclitus, who held that nothing exists in an enduring and stable manner: everything is in a state of ceaseless flux.
+If nothing exists stably, then nothing can be known, but rather only believed or opined.
+It is possible that Plato took the Socratic search for definitions and extrapolated it into a distinct metaphysical theory; little is known of the historical Socrates' own views, and the theory of Forms may be a Platonic innovation.)But if the very nature of knowledge changes, at the time when the change occurs there will be no knowledge, and, according to this view, there will be no one to know and nothing to be known: but if that which knows and that which is known exist ever, and the beautiful and the good and every other thing also exist, then I do not think that they can resemble a process of flux, as we were just now supposing.

-Plato believed that long before our bodies ever existed, our souls existed and inhabited heaven, where they became directly acquainted with the forms themselves.
-Real knowledge, to him, was knowledge of the forms.
-But knowledge of the forms cannot be gained through sensory experience because the forms are not in the physical world.
-Therefore, our real knowledge of the forms must be the memory of our initial acquaintance with the forms in heaven.
-Therefore, what we seem to learn is in fact just remembering.
+Plato believed—or, at least, has his Socrates hypothesize—that long before our bodies ever existed, our souls existed and inhabited heaven, whereat they became directly acquainted with the Forms themselves.
+Real knowledge, in the Platonic sense, is knowledge of the Forms; such knowledge cannot be gained through sensory experience alone, however, because Forms are not to be found within the sensible world.
+Our true knowledge of the Forms must thus arise from the faint memory of an initial heavenly acquaintance therewith; and so what we seem to have learned, we have in fact recollected instead.

 Perfection

 No one has ever seen a perfect circle, nor a perfectly straight line, yet everyone knows what a circle and a straight line are.
-Plato uses the tool-maker's blueprint as evidence that Forms are real:... when a man has discovered the instrument which is naturally adapted to each work, he must express this natural form, and not others which he fancies, in the material ....
+Plato uses the tool-maker's blueprint as evidence that Forms are real:... when a man has discovered the instrument which is naturally adapted to each work, he must express this natural form, and not others which he fancies, in the material ...

 Perceived circles or lines are not exactly circular or straight, and true circles and lines could never be detected since by definition they are sets of infinitely small points.
 But if the perfect ones were not real, how could they direct the manufacturer?